BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 - File system is needed for storing configuration files, .html files used by web server, etc. A SPIFFS flash file system is used in Esp32_web_ftp_telnet_server_template.
 Documentation on SPIFFS can be found at http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html.

 - Network configuration files.
-A_kind_of_esp32_OS_template uses UNIX, LINUX, Raspbian like network configuration files (although it is a little awkward how network configuration is implemented in these operating systems).
+Esp32_web_ftp_telnet_server_template uses Unix / Linux / Raspbian like network configuration files (although it is a little awkward how network configuration is implemented in these operating systems).
 The following files are used to store STAtion and AccessPoint configuration parameters:

    - /network/interfaces
    - /etc/wpa_supplicant.conf